vkostyukov/vkostyukov.github.com/_posts/2014-02-06-dual-pivot-binary-search.markdown

 The new time complexity gives us a shorter version of a recursive tree: `log_3 n` against `log_2 n`.
 In other words, it gives us a shorter stack trace as well as a smaller memory footprint (due to reduced number of the allocated stack frames).
 For example, for n = 2 147 483 647 (a maximum length of the array that might be allocated in JVM) we'll have a 40% shorter recursive tree.
 Isn't it awesome?
 Not really.
 To be honest, 40% is from difference between 31 and 19 (base `2` against base `3` in a logarithmic function).
 A logarithm is an awesome function!
 It takes a number and makes it smaller.
 I wish all the algorithms have had a logarithm in their asymptotic bounds.

 Well, what does it cost to make 31 recursive calls on a modern JVM (and a modern CPU as well)?
 I bet - _nothing_.
 And this might be a strong reason why we didn't study a dual-pivot binary search algorithm in a university course.
 Another reason is optimizing compilers (i.e., a [HotSpot JIT Compiler][9]) that can easily eliminate a [tail-recursion][8] by replacing it with a simple iterative loop.
-Thus, all the fictional benefits of using a dual-pivot binary search might be completely lost.
+Therefore, all the fictional benefits of using a dual-pivot binary search might be completely lost.

 Anyway, there is still an interesting part of a dual-pivot approach that wasn't discussed yet - a _number of comparisons_.
 Using a dual-pivot element introduces a different number of comparisons per recursive call: `4` (against `2` in a classic scheme), which doesn't sound optimistic, but still should be investigated.
 And the easiest way to check whether it's worth to use a dual-pivot scheme or not is to look at graphical representation of both functions: `2 log_2 n` and `4 log_3 n`.

 ![A chart]({{ site.url }}/assets/images/chart.png)

 The chart above shows that a dual-pivot scheme uses a bit more comparisons then a single-pivot one on the same input.
 More precisely, it uses 20% more comparisons then an original algorithm.
-Thus, a dual-pivot approach introduces both shorter recursive tree (less number of recursive call) but higher number of comparisons.
+On the one hand, a dual-pivot approach introduces a shorter recursive tree (less number of recursive calls), but on the other hand - a higher number of comparisons.

-Let me do some math in order to find a reasonable answer whether (and when) it worth to use a dual-pivot binary search algorithm or not.
+Let me do some math in order to find a reasonable answer whether (and when) it's worth to use a dual-pivot binary search algorithm or not.
 A couple of new variables should be introduces: `p` - latency of a recursive (or simple) call,  `q` - latency of a compare operation (i.e., an integer compare).
-Thus, we can define the _total_ running time of a binary search algorithm as follows.
+Now we can define the _total_ running time of a binary search algorithm as follows.

 {% highlight bash %}
 t(binary search) = p * log_2 n + 2q * log_2 n